msanand/msanand.github.io/_posts/2014-08-31-angularjs-best-parts.md

 These, in my opinion, are some of the best features of AngularJS.
 This doesn't mean it is perfect.
 Angular has its own flaws in being highly opinionated and sometimes complicated.
 It is also built mainly for CRUD applications, and is not suited for games or graphics intensive applications.
 But the core design principles are fairly strong, which is why I think it is quite powerful and stands out in the web development world.
 Plus the backing from Google is giving it that extra push!

-I'll cling on to this topic for a few more posts, while I explore some of the intracacies of this superheroic JavaScript framework.
+I'll cling on to this topic for a few more posts, while I explore some of the intricacies of this superheroic JavaScript framework.